In what technique do you usually work and what materials do you use?

 What is the starting point for your investigation with soluble salts?

 I have always been intrigued with soluble salts ever since first seeing the work of Arne Åse.
 A local ceramic supplier had some cobalt chloride that had been on the shelves for some time and presented it to me.
-So began the tests with solubles and I am hooked to this day.
-I have tested a number of the salts in different solutions and in different layers.
-For some effects I fire between layers to achieve specific effects.
+So began the tests with solubles, and I am hooked on to this day.
+I have tested a number of the salts in different solutions and different layers.
+For some effects, I fire between layers to achieve specific effects.
 Some of the salts are not available locally, and I work mainly with different strengths of Cobalt, Ferric and Nickel Chloride and Potassium Dichromate solutions.

 What did you learn from working with different materials?

 I am fascinated by the chemical aspect of the ceramic process, and much of my work has been informed by this.
 I have previously worked extensively with crystalline glazes and creating reduction effects in electric firings.
-I think technical challenges are what keep me going and there is always something to investigate.
+I think technical challenges are what keep me going, and there is always something to investigate.
 I find that for me it is essential to focus on one thing at a time and at present I am occupied with the effects of layering the salt solutions.